rdlalmeida/flow_quest_submissions/Chapter5.0/QAnswers5.3.md

 }
 ```

-* Transaction code to create and link and empty CryptoPoops.Collection (to expose the borrowAuthNFT function from above, which is only bounded
+* Transaction code to create and link an empty CryptoPoops.Collection (to expose the borrowAuthNFT function from above, which is only bounded
 to the CryptoPoops contract).

 ```javascript